 Backcountry sushi hand rolls

-Nori is a nutrient dense piece of dried seaweed used to hold ingredients inside of hand rolls.
+Nori is nutrient-dense, dried edible seaweed used to make sushi.
 Seaweed has an impressive amount of nutrients such as vitamins A, B-6 and C as well as iodine and fiber.

 What is Glamping?

 Individuals participating in glamping don’t want to “rough-it”, they expect modern luxuries in a rustic setting.
 If you are unfamiliar with this term, glamping is a combination of glamorous and camping.